 - volunteer for a turtle watch night shift.

 - refrain from using flashlights or making bonfires during nesting season.

-Porch lights, flashlights and bonfires disorient hatchlings.
-They can head away from the ocean instead of towards it.
+Porch lights, flashlights, and bonfires disorient hatchlings.
+They can head away from the ocean instead of toward it.

 Green Sea Turtle Activities

 This small world includes a green sea turtle in a beach scene.

 - blue liquid watercolor (to color the water)